-WSSC Water's website has six options for language: English, Chinese, French, Spanish, Portuguese, and Vietnamese.
-You may access the language translation at the top of every page on the website under Select Language.
+WSSC Water's website has all available language options at the top of every page.
+You may access the language translation under Select Language.
 Please use this feature in Edge, Chrome, Firefox, or Safari.
 It is not supported in Microsoft Internet Explorer.

 A grinder pump works like the garbage disposal in your kitchen sink, but on a larger scale.
 It grinds up wastewater produced in your home (from toilet use, the washing machine, showering, etc.) and pumps it into the public sewer system.

 A grinder pump is placed in a tank (or well) that is buried in a convenient outdoor location on a homeowner’s property (grinder pump units also can be purchased for inside installation).
 The tank provides wastewater holding storage capacity.
 When water is used in the house, wastewater flows into the tank.
 When the wastewater in the tank reaches a pre-set level, the grinder pump automatically turns on, grinds the waste, and pumps it out of the tank via the homeowner’s on-site sewer service line and into the public sewer system.
 A grinder pump will normally run for one or two minutes and automatically turn off when the tank is emptied.
 The pump is powered by electricity and is connected to a control panel near your electric meter.